Travel Expenditures

 Violated driving laws that result in citations, such as but not limited to traffic or parking citations, are the personal responsibility of the traveler and any associated expenses are not reimbursable, regardless of whether the expense was incurred in a privately-owned or rented vehicle.

-Meals and Lodging
+Lodging

-Lodging and meal payment requests that exceed the maximum actual allowance require approval from a dean or vice president.
+The method selected must be used for the entire trip.
+Meal reimbursement request that exceeds the university’s maximum actual allowance require approval from a dean or vice president.

 Substantiating Travel Expenses